heroicrelics.org

 Michoud Assembly Facility

 Michoud Assembly Facility is located in the industrial area of New Orleans.
 During the 1960s, Chrysler used the facility to make S-I and S-IB stages, and Boeing used it to manufacture S-IC stages.
-Today Lockheed Martin uses it to manufacture Shuttle external tanks; additional information about the ET is available on KSC's site.
+During the Shuttle era, Lockheed Martin used it to manufacture external tanks (additional information about the ET is available on KSC's site).

-Google Maps has some nice imagery.
+Google Maps link.
 The vertical assembly building is just to the upper right of center and the water tower is just to the lower right of center (easiest to find by following its shadow).
-Direct link to aerial imagery of the S-IC stage.
+As I write this page, Google Maps still has aerial imagery of the S-IC stage at Michoud, and it also shows the stage at INFINITY.

 Michoud Assembly Facility